 Is sizzurp bad?
 And what are the effects?

-For more information on the effects of abusing cough medicine and other over-the-counter or commonly available pharmaceutical drugs, see the related questions below.
-If you are considering using sizzurp, you may want to ask yourself what exactly appeals to you about this drug: the ease of getting it?
+If you're considering using sizzurp, you may consider reflecting on what exactly appeals to you about this drug: the ease of getting it?
 The taste or the high?
 The idea of trying something new?
+Are your interests in trying this drug influenced by any pressures or social norms that you may feel as well?
+Considering what you value and what is "cool" to you may be a clarifying place to begin.
 As is the case with any choice to use drugs, weighing the potential consequences with the desire for the high will help you make the wisest decision.

 Can’t find information on the site about your health concern or issue?